 Q. Can I have laser eye surgery if I’m pregnant or breastfeeding?

-If you are pregnant, laser eye surgery is not recommended.
-Hormone levels fluctuate during pregnancy and these hormonal changes can have a significant impact on your vision.
-As a result, it is not possible to be sure of the accuracy of your eye measurements for your laser surgery while you are pregnant.
+If you are pregnant or breastfeeding, laser eye surgery is not recommended.
+Hormone levels fluctuate during pregnancy and while breastfeeding and these hormonal changes can have a significant impact on your vision.
+As a result, it is not possible to be sure of the accuracy of your eye measurements for your laser surgery while you are pregnant or breastfeeding.

-For this reason, most eye surgeons will advise their female patients to avoid laser eye surgery during pregnancy.
+For this reason, most eye surgeons will advise their female patients to avoid laser eye surgery during pregnancy or if they are breastfeeding.

 Q. Will my eyes have patches on them?

-Because you will be quite light sensitive after your procedure, you will be given a pair of protective goggles.
-We encourage you to wear these for at least the day of your surgery.
-You should then wear the protective goggles for four nights while sleeping.
-This is to prevent you from rubbing your eyes while sleeping.
+No. Patches are not worn, however, because you will be quite light sensitive after your procedure, we encourage you to wear your usual sunglasses for at least the day of your surgery.
+You should then wear the eye shields, which will be provided to you on surgery day, for four nights while sleeping.
+This is to prevent you from accidentally rubbing your eyes while sleeping.

 Q. Will I be able to see immediately afterwards?